-- Newsletters – Issue a call-to-action to volunteer and list the volunteer positions you need to fill in your newsletter.
+Newsletters – Issue a call-to-action asking for great volunteers and list the volunteer positions you need to fill in your newsletter.
 Be super clear about how they need to apply – maybe drive them to your website to fill out an application.
 Otherwise, you might have random people showing up on your doorstep ready to volunteer without you being ready for them!

 Be strategic when deciding where best to find the most suitable volunteers for your nonprofit’s needs.
 If you’re looking for 100 volunteers to help at a one-day event, for instance, use outlets that reach a large audience like social media and your local news channel.
 On the other hand, if you’re looking for a single volunteer who can teach financial empowerment workshops a couple of times a month, searching within your banking networks may turn up leads that easily help you identify an ideal candidate.

-There are key things individuals interested in volunteering want to know before they sign up.
+There are key points potential volunteers want to know before they sign up.
 Most of this can be made readily available to them in ‘volunteer position descriptions,’ which you’ll want to create once you know what specific help you need from volunteers within your nonprofit.

-- The types of activities volunteers will be completing.
+- The types of activities volunteers will be doing.